sumaiyaafridi/AT-Content-of-DNA-Sequence-Measurement/README.md

 # Expected Results

-AT-Content of patient above 10: 0.58
+AT-Content of patients above 10:  0.58

-AT-Content of patients above 10:0.42
+AT-Content of patients above 10: 0.42

 # Hints
  You can use: